HeyPuter/docs/src/KV/expire.md

 ---
 title: puter.kv.expire()
-description: Set a number of seconds before a key is removed from the key-value store.
+description: Set the time-to-live (TTL) in seconds for a key in the key-value store.
 platforms: [websites, apps, nodejs, workers]
 ---

-Set a number of seconds before a key is removed from the key-value store.
+Set the time-to-live (TTL) in seconds for a key in the key-value store.

 ## Syntax